Villaralto: Prehistory and Antiquity

 The town has several prehistoric, Roman, Arab and Visigoth settlements.
-Among the archaeological sites include the Rincon de Berrocoso, located to the northwest, where there are the remains of what is presumed to be a Roman camp or a Roman secondary road.
+The archaeological sites include the Rincon de Berrocoso, located to the northwest, where there are the remains of what is presumed to be a Roman camp or a Roman secondary road.
 There is an abundance of slate slabs, mineral slags, remains of pots and an Arabic silver coin that have been found in the town.
 The Ladrillar is an old lead mine, evidenced by the discovery of mineral slags from said metal.
 In Laguna del Prieto three millwheels with a radius of around 25 centimetres have been discovered and are now preserved in the City Hall.
-In Cerrocampo there are mineral slags and remains of pots, from an old settlements associated with copper or lead mining.
+In Cerrocampo there are mineral slags and remains of pots, from an old settlement associated with copper or lead mining.
 However, the most noteworthy place is the so-called Casa de la Mora, located southeast of the town, in which there was a Roman villa, later occupied by the Arabs, linked with mining activity.
 Here the findings have been abundant, including the discovery of a treasure trove full of silver coins and a large number of Roman copper coins.
 Nowadays there are many fragments of ceramics, Roman tiles, mineral slags, etc. There are even remnants of a wall of lime and flint that must have belonged to an Arab construction.
 This site was the subject of an official visit of archaeologists in March 1985.
 In Villaralto there are also a large number of Visigoth granite sarcophagi, with a trapezoidal or anthropomorphic shape, which have been moved from their original location and have been used as drinking troughs for cattle.
 For this reason, most of them are close to wells, such as the three sarcophagi at Pozo de las Cadenas, Pozo de las Cinco Pilas, and Pozo de la Laguna de la Torrica, altogether up to a total of about 20 that are mostly eroded and worn.
 There are also infant sarcophagi, one of which is preserved and has also been used in the same way.
 Many of them have disappeared as a result of pillaging and lack of interest in preserving them when various renovations have taken place in their locations.